 Instructions

 - Preheat oven to 350℉.
-Line an 8x8-inch baking pan with parchment paper and spray with cooking spray.
+Spray an 9x9-inch baking pan with cooking spray, then line with parchment paper (this makes it easier to remove the baked brownies).
 Set aside.

-- In a small saucepan over medium-low heat, heat the butter and chocolate chips.
-Stir until completely melted and smooth.
-Set aside to cool.
+- In a small saucepan over medium-low heat, melt the butter.
+Add the chocolate chips, oil, and vanilla extract, and stir until melted and combined.
+Remove from heat and whisk in the cocoa powder until smooth.
+Set aside to cool slightly.

 Nadia says